-If you're on a tight budget, asphalt shingles will be the most cost-effective roofing material for your next roof replacement.
-Although asphalt is the cheapest roofing material, there are 3 different types of asphalt shingles that vary in price and affect what you'll spend to replace the roof.
+If you're on a tight budget, asphalt shingles are the most cost-effective roofing material for your next roof replacement.
+Although asphalt is the cheapest option, there are three different types of asphalt shingles that vary in price and affect what you'll spend.
 Wood shingles and slats last longer than asphalt shingles (30 to 50 years), provide better insulation and have a classic look.
 Metal roofs are a classic American roofing material and look elegant.

 The price of metal roofs varies greatly, with aluminum and galvanized metal being the least expensive options.
 Zinc and copper are among the most expensive.
 Slate is a natural material, one of the oldest and most durable roofing materials, but also one of the most expensive.
 However, a slate roof can last 75 to 150 years, making it less expensive in the long run.